milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 With our affiliates.
 We may share information with entities within the Snap Inc. family of companies.

 With third parties.
+We may share information with third parties in the following ways:

-We may share information about you with service providers who perform services on our behalf, including to measure and optimize the performance of ads and deliver more relevant ads, including on third-party websites and apps.
-Learn more here.
+We may share information about you with service providers who perform services on our behalf, including to facilitate payments and measure and optimize the performance of ads and deliver more relevant ads, including on third-party websites and apps.

 We may share information about you with business partners that provide services and functionality on our services.
 For more information about information collected by third parties on our services, visit our Support Site.